5 Questions for Michal Deml, Pre-Sales Manager at MyQ

 To keep customers happy — and meet their needs — software companies must update their products to keep them fresh and innovative.
 Once that’s done, employees and partners need to know precisely how these new updates work — and this is where product training is most critical.

 Michal Deml’s role as MyQ’s Pre-Sales Manager requires him to do many tasks, both at the office and abroad.
 Sales support, product training, and product presentations are his three main responsibilities.
 Just as MyQ’s print management software evolves, so do Michal’s training materials and methods.
 He focuses on achieving perfection in his work — which can be challenging in a changing environment.
-This is probably why his philosophy is: “if there’s a wall, you sometimes have to hit with your head at full power, just to try.”
+This is probably why his philosophy is: “If there’s an obstacle, sometimes you have to confront it head-on with full determination.”

 What are some of your responsibilities as the Pre-Sales Manager of MyQ?